lhansford/ttrpg.lukehansford.me/src/eberron/pcs/peren-ngintaku.md

 - Shadow blade seems popular, but I'm not convinced.
 - There's no major interesting feats to take.
 Maybe Telekinetic or Warcaster, but the advantage is maybe not worth the ASI.
-- Battlemaster seems best bet, Cavalier is a second option.